woywoy123/AnalysisG/README.md

 def ManualUproot(dir, Tree, Branch)
 ```
 #### Description:
 This function uses the default UpRoot IO interface to open an arbitrary file directory (*dir*) and reads a given *Branch* from a *Tree*.
-The output is subsequently converted to the Numpy framework and returned.
+The output is subsequently converted to the NumPy framework and returned.
 #### Input:
 - `dir`: Directory pointing to a ROOT file
 - `Tree`: Tree in ROOT file